NaiyanJones/naiyanjones.github.io/_posts/2024-02-24-syetematic-reddit-ethics.md

 ---
 ![](/assets/images/reddit-remember-the-human.png)

 A new journal article on research ethics and ethical recommendations to consider when conducting research on Reddit has come out.
 This builds on an earlier conference paper I contributed to with North American colleagues.
+Also, third systematic review!

 *Abstract*